Monteiros/Bitnami-Oracle-VM/README.md

     ssh root@your-server-ip

-Now update the list of packages
+Now update and upgrade the list of packages

 /* if Ubuntu*/

     sudo apt update
     sudo apt upgrade

-/* if CentOS, Fedora or RHEL
+/* if CentOS, Fedora or RHEL*/

     sudo yum update
     sudo yum upgrade